graphql-python/swapi-graphene/README.md

 All the [models](./starwars/models.py) and [fixtures](./starwars/fixtures/) are copied from the original [swapi repo](https://github.com/phalt/swapi).

 The schema is in [starwars/schema.py](./starwars/schema.py).
-> Look ma, a GraphQL integration with my current Django models in less than 150 LOC!
+> Look ma, a GraphQL integration with Django models in less than 150 LOC!